 Every election year, The Family Action Council of Tennessee (FACT) provides citizens of Tennessee with Voter Guides that clearly show where candidates running in contested races for Tennessee House and Tennessee Senate stand on important issues related to life, family, marriage, education, and religious liberty.

-Typically, we provide Voter Guides about a month before both the August State Primary Election (August 2) and the November General Election (November 6) to help you make an informed vote.
-In 2018, we are also covering the gubernatorial races as well through a video series.
+Typically, we provide Voter Guides about a month before both the August State Primary Election and the November General Election to help you make an informed vote.
+In 2018, we also covered the gubernatorial races as well through a video series.

 We do our best to get survey results from all state legislative candidates running in contested races, but we cannot guarantee that all candidates will fill out our survey.